crypto-papers/cryptopapers-legacy/README.md

 New paper pull requests will only be considered for inclusion if they:
   1. Are properly titled using the convention `New Paper - Paper Title`.
   1. Have a properly formatted markdown file describing the paper and providing all of the required metadata.
-(Please duplicate the [`src/templates/template.md`](src/templates/template.md) file in the directory [`src/templates/`](src/templates), replace the dummy text therein with information on the paper, and move the new file into the directory [`src/pages/papers`](src/pages/papers))
+(Please duplicate the [`/src/templates/template.md`](src/templates/template.md) file in the directory [`/src/templates/`](src/templates), replace the dummy text therein with information on the paper, and move the new file into the directory [`/src/pages/papers`](src/pages/papers))
   1. Include a PDF copy of the paper in the directory [`/pdf`](/pdf).
   1. Include an image of the cover or first page of the paper in the directory [`/covers`](/covers).
 (Hint: Firefox makes it extremely easy to screenshot the whole first page of an online PDF using the built-in screenshot tool)

+If you would like to submit a paper for inclusion but are unable to complete a pull request, please tweet \@crypto_papers with your recommendation and a link to the paper.

 ### Site Enhancements
 We would also like to hear from you if you see any bugs, errors, or areas for improvement.
 Please submit a detailed issue report or a well documented pull request explaining the problem and how to address it.